SlimeKnights/slimeknights.github.io/docs/json/modifiers/index.md

 description: This page describes the modifier module system added in late 1.18 which allows much more flexibility for adding modifiers to Tinkers' Construct.
 ---
 <div class="hatnote" markdown=1>
 This page is about defining modifiers using modifier modules.
-For the deprecated modifier serializer system, see [Modifiers Serializers](serializers).
+For the legacy modifier serializer system used in 1.18, see [Modifiers Serializers](serializers).
 </div>

 {{page.description}}